George Yeardley: Early life

 Yeardley was baptized on July 28, 1588, in St. Saviour's Parish, Southwark, Surrey.
 He was the son of Ralph Yeardley (1549–1604), a London merchant-tailor, and Rhoda Marston (died 1603).
 He chose not to follow his father into trade, but instead became a soldier and joined a company of English foot-soldiers to fight the Spanish in the Netherlands.
-As captain of a personal bodyguard, he was selected to serve Sir Thomas Gates during his term as Governor of Virginia.
+As Captain of the Guard (bodyguard), he was selected to serve Sir Thomas Gates during his term as Governor of Virginia.

 Shipwreck

 Yeardley set sail from England on June 1, 1609, with the newly appointed Sir Thomas Gates aboard the Sea Venture, the flagship of the ill-fated Third Supply expedition to Jamestown.
-After eight weeks at sea, and seven days from expected landfall, the convoy ran into a tropical storm and the Sea Venture was shipwrecked in the Bermudas.
-Fortunately, everyone survived the storm.
-Despite numerous problems, including civil unrest among the former passengers resulting in Gates declaring martial law, two small ships were built within 10 months.
+After eight weeks at sea, and seven days from expected landfall, the convoy ran into a tropical storm and the Sea Venture was shipwrecked in the Bermuda island chain.
+Fortunately, everyone survived.
+The castaways thrived on the uninhabited island.
+Despite numerous problems (including civil unrest among the former passengers resulting in Gates declaring martial law) two small ships were built within 10 months.
 The two ships, the 70–80 ton Deliverance and the 30 ton pinnace Patience, arrived at Jamestown on May 23, 1610.

-Jamestown
+Jamestown (1610-1615)

 The shipwreck survivors found the colonists of Jamestown in desperate condition.
 Most of the settlers had died from sickness or starvation or had been killed by Indians.
 Sir Thomas Gates agreed with the Jamestown settlers to abandon the colony and return to England.
 He ordered Captain Yeardley to command his soldiers to guard the town preventing settlers from setting fire to the structures that were evacuated.
 Lord de la Warr soon arrived bringing supplies to save the struggling colony.
-Captain Yeardley was co-commander of the early Forts Henry and Charles at Kecoughtan.
+Captain Yeardley was co-commander of the early Forts Henry and Charles at Kecoughtan--present-day Hampton, Virginia.
 In October 1610, Lord De La Warr ordered Captain Yeardley and Captain Edward Brewster to lead 150 men into the mountains in search of silver and gold mines.

 Political career in the New World

 In 1616 Yeardley was designated Deputy-Governor of Virginia.
 One of his first accomplishments was to come to an agreement with the Chickahominy Indians that secured food and peace for two years.
 He served from 1616 to 1617.

+In November 18th, 1618, The Virginia Company of London issued its "Instructions to George Yeardley," which included the commissioning of a general assembly and the ancient planter/headright system.
+Part of the purpose was to encourage settlers to come to Virginia, which included building a college.
+These instructions come to be known as the Great Charter.

-During November 1618, Sir George was appointed to serve three years as governor of Virginia, and was knighted by James I during an audience at Newmarket on 24 November.
+On November 24th, Sir George was appointed to serve three years as governor of Virginia, and was knighted by James I during an audience at Newmarket.
+Before sailing to Virginia with the Great Charter, a great comet appeared over England.
+It was considered a bad omen for the English, but (apocryphally) a herald of American freedom.